qianweicheng/rasa/examples/rasasc/data/nlu.md

 - i would like to delete my account. i have already canceled what i needed to cancel.
 - how do i cancel my account with you?
 - i would like to cancel my account
+- i've accidentally downloaded and signed up for edison assistant instead of email. how do i cancel my assistant account?

 ## intent:zero_inbox
 - what is inbox zero?